-If you don’t mind the extreme heat, early June or late August can often be ok, but that’s by no means a guarantee, and you can expect flight and hotel prices to surge, since most US schools will be on break during these times.
-July… that’s when people head to the countryside, like the Jersey Shore, Montauk, the Hamptons and beyond in hopes of escaping the brutal heat.
+If you don’t mind the extreme heat, early June or late August can often be ok too, but that’s by no means a guarantee, and you can expect flight and hotel prices to surge with demand, since most US schools will be on break during these times.
+July… that’s when people head to the countryside, like the Jersey Shore, Montauk, Long Island’s Gold Coast, the Hamptons and beyond in hopes of escaping the brutal heat.

 If there’s ever a time to just stare at the Manhattan skyline from Williamsburg waterfront and say “damn, that’s a beautiful sunset”, it’s usually late September or October.
 When you say “let’s rent some bikes and go for a jolly through Central Park”, it’s usually late March, April or May.

 And there you have it.
 In my opinion, there’s no better time to visit New York City than: March, April, May or September, October.
 Here’s a case for each one…

 you may find yourself in between, or if you’re unlucky – still in mid winter.
 But this is often when the city begins to peek its head out from hibernation and you can enjoy an incredibly pleasant atmosphere.
 To avoid winter weather, the later the safer.
 You’ll probably still need a coat, but for walking around without sweating, this is when it all begins.

 the month of April does often bring showers, as the adage goes, but it can be one of the most glorious times of year in New York.
 Think t-shirts during the day, sweaters at night and spring in bloom across Central Park, botanical gardens and more.

 it’s safe to say that May is often one of the two finest months to be in New York.
 Winter has officially unshackled its menacing grip, the humidity of summer hasn’t yet arrived, and neither have the mass market tourists.
 Hotel and flight prices are often fantastic in May, and coupled with great pre summer sales and better availability at restaurants, you really can’t beat it.